dokku/tutorials/docs/other/using-websockets-in-dokku.md

   - websockets
 ---

+!!! note

-> Note: The code for this tutorial is available on [Github](https://github.com/dokku/websocket-example)
+    The code for this tutorial is available on [Github](https://github.com/dokku/websocket-example)

 In many frameworks, a separate process must be run to expose websockets due to the underlying language in use.
 This tutorial assumes that is the case, and therefore your app is assumed to run two processes, a `web` and a `ws` process.
 The following is an example Procfile for our `websocket-example` application.